 Creatine is also recommended if you're doing strength training.
 You don't have to take much – one scoop is around 5 grams – and it will help you push just a little bit more in the gym.
 Get the unflavoured variety and you can mix it with any drink, even water or coffee.

-Pre-workout supplements can also give you a bit of a boost if you are really need some oomph.
-The main ingredient in those is caffeine, so the effect will depend on how much you coffee/tea drink during the day.
-But if your not over-abusing caffeine (which you shouldn't anyway), you will feel the extra energy.
+Pre-workout supplements can also give you a bit of a boost if you really need some oomph.
+The main ingredient in those is caffeine, so the effect will depend on how much your coffee/tea drink during the day.
+But if you aren't over-abusing caffeine (which you shouldn't anyway), you will feel the extra energy.

 As with all supplements, please always read the packaging for instructions on dosage recommendations.